kingakw/yourmoney/README.md

 # Project description

-YourMoney is an application designed to help you manage your money.
-YourMoney will help you to control your finances, analyze expenses for various types of items, and finally limit e.g. unnecessary purchases.
+YourMoney is an application designed to help you manage your money, so you stay in control and achieve your future investment goals.
+YourMoney will help you to control your finances, analyze expenses and finally limit e.g. unnecessary purchases.
+Get and keep full control of your finances.

 # Technologies used